michaelmangelsdorf/myth/spec.md

     0xF7: PP	Take PIR into POR
     0xF8: PD	Take PIR into D
     0xF9: PW	Take PIR as page offset and store it into PC - while register D is not zero.
 In either case, decrement D
-    0xFA: PJ	Take PIR as page offset sand store it into PC - always
+    0xFA: PJ	Take PIR as page offset and store it into PC - always
     0xFB: PH	Take PIR as page offset and store it into PC - if A is not equal to zero
     0xFC: PZ	Take PIR as page offset and store it into PC - if A is equal to zero
     0xFD: PN	Take PIR as page offset and store it into PC - if A is negative (has bit 7 set)
     0xFE: PR	Take PIR as page-index, load the index into R, set PC to 80h
     0xFF: PC	Take PIR as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L